PLP-MERN-Stack-Development/mern-stack-integration-babulele/README.md

 This is a complete MERN stack blog application where users can:
 - Create, read, update, and delete blog posts
-- Register and login to secure their content
+- Sign up and sign in securely using Clerk authentication
 - Upload featured images for their posts
 - Comment on posts
 - Search and filter posts by category
 - Browse posts with pagination

-The application follows RESTful API principles, implements secure authentication, and provides a modern, responsive user interface.
+The application follows RESTful API principles, implements secure authentication with Clerk, and provides a modern, responsive user interface.

 ---